bf4db/documents/Policies_And_Procedures.md

 - Playing on servers that have whitelisted the player in question.

 Purchasing a new account may result in a Linked Account ban.
-Please see “Linked Accounts”.
+Please see "Linked Accounts".

 The plugin allows for two-way data transfer between the server and our service.
 Player data that is available through Procon including EA_GUID, PB_GUID, Soldier Name, IPv4, and connection date/time are streamed to our service.
 Additional player data including (but not limited to) weapon and vehicle statistics are streamed from Battlelog.
 The plugin fetches the player state (unbanned or banned and reason) and sends that back to the server.
 If the player is banned, a kick is initiated against the player.